 A business model is also about how you make money but how you make money isn’t your business model

-One of the biggest misconceptions of theis to confuse it with the monetization strategy or the revenue model of the company.
-While this is an essential piece of the puzzle, it is just one of the components of a successful .
+One of the biggest misconceptions of the strategy or the revenue model of the company.
+While this is an essential piece of the puzzle, it is just one of the components of a successful .is to confuse it with the monetization

 In this blog, we’ve discussed at great length how companies make money as a way to start the discussion of a .